About Big Almaty Lake

 Be Prepared for all weather Conditions

-Even in summer the weather can deteriorate very quickly in the mountains and you should ensure you are prepared when hiking.
+Even in summer the weather can deteriorate very quickly in the mountains and you should ensure you are prepared.
 Pack warm layers and waterproofs in case of blizzard (like the one I experienced in March 2018).

 When is the best time to visit Big Almaty Lake?